KingWise69/Aqua-Life/README.md

 ## Why AquaLyfe?

 AquaLyfe is more than just a hydration web  app; it's your go-to solution for a well-hydrated lifestyle.
-Download AquaLyfe today and make every sip count.
+Use AquaLyfe web app today and make every sip count.

 Stay hydrated, stay healthy with AquaLyfe. 💦